Operation Market Garden: Geography

-Although the area is generally flat and open with less than 30 ft of variation in altitude, Lieutenant-General Brian Horrocks, commander of XXX Corps recalled that "The country was wooded and rather marshy which made any outflanking operation impossible."
-There were two important hill areas, 300 ft high, that represented some of the highest ground in the Netherlands; one north and west of Arnhem and one in the 82nd Airborne Division's zone, the Groesbeek ridge.
-Seizure and defence of this elevated terrain was considered to be vital to holding the highway bridges.
+Although the area is generally flat with less than 30 ft of variation in altitude, Lieutenant-General Brian Horrocks, commander of XXX Corps, recalled that "The country was wooded and rather marshy, which made any outflanking operation impossible."
+Two important hill areas, 300 ft high, were some of the highest ground in the Netherlands: one northwest of Arnhem and one in the 82nd Airborne Division's zone, the Groesbeek ridge.
+Seizure and defence of this elevated terrain was considered vital to holding the highway bridges.